Housing Adaptation Grant for People with a Disability

 • A letter from the landlord giving you permission to get the work done, if you are renting

-• An occupational therapist's (OT) report if you are using the grant to add an extension, get a stair-lift or make a big change to how a room is being used.
+• An occupational therapist's (OT) report if you are using the grant to:

 The application form gives full details of the documents you will need.